Chandler Local Author Fair

 Lisa Gerardy

-A writer, educator, and survivor with a gift for turning pain into prose.
+A writer, educator, and survivor with a gift for turning pain into prose, whose memoir is a journey from trauma to self-acceptance and love.

 Guests and Presenters